-Complications of surgery include risk of infection, anaesthetic Alzheimers, thrombosis and a host of other problems; that should surely cause one to consider the alternatives before going under the knife.
+Complications of surgery include risk of infection, anaesthetic Alzheimer's disease and thrombosis; and a host of other problems.
+That should surely cause one to consider the alternatives before going under the knife.

 Interestingly, they advocate chiropractic help as one of the alternatives to be considered.

 There are some risks from surgery for lumbar spinal stenosis, including the following.
-Whilst they obviously don't occur that frequently, it's obvious frequent enough to be worth a mention.
+Whilst they obviously don't occur that frequently, it is obviously often enough to be worth a mention.

 Complications of surgery should cause one to consider the alternatives before going under the knife.